Gluing foam with foam bonding adhesives

 Application: Solvent based foam adhesives can be applied by roll coating, spraying or beads and dots.

-Advantages: Where strength is required of the bond, a solvent based foam bonding systems is at its best.
+Advantages: Where strength is required of the bond, a solvent based foam bonding adhesive is at its best.
 Newer solvent based, high solids adhesives are efficient by requiring less product for forming bonds.
+Due to the higher solid share, these foam adhesives contain less solvent, which makes them more environemntally and user friendly.

 Disadvantages: Solvent based products generally have a reputation of being harmful for the environment.
 This is due to the curing process during which solvent fumes and adhesive residue come free requiring the applicators to wear protective clothing and masks.
 The risk for air contamination is lower when using products with high solid share.